Last Updated on August 29, 2022 by Jason Harris

 Repeat Results from the “Emotional Neglect Questionnaire”

 I should also mention here, not everything has been roses and ice cream since leaving the Mormon Church.
 One of my siblings once said they have NOT experienced this same degree of improvement in our relationship since I left the LDS Church, but rather that our relationship has worsened.
 This sentiment is not shared by just one sibling either.
-In addition, my relationships with many within the Mormon Community are no longer nearly as strong as was once the case.
+(Second Addendum: This was originally written in January 2020.
+It is now August 2022.
+My relationship with the siblings I mention here has improved significantly since writing this.
+Healing and mending can happen within families after a faith transition… though this isn’t always the case.
+These things can take time.)
+In addition, my relationships with many within the Mormon Community are no longer nearly as strong as was once the case (this remains the case as of August 2022 as well… I suspect it will forever be so).

 I have since learned, it is not at all uncommon to have relationships that are largely contingent upon having the same or similar religious cognitive constructs go south after leaving a high-demand religion, regardless of what the high-demand religion is.
 This is particularly the case if one is at all open about one’s experience leaving the high demand religion, and the reasons for doing so.
 This is understandable.
 Most of us really don’t appreciate having our world-view threatened, especially if literally our entire life is built around and upon that world-view.
 It can feel very much like an attack upon the very substance of our psyches.